Ziyi1215/606HW1/README.md

-# CSCE606
+# CSCE606 Ziyi Liu
 CSCE 606 2019 Spring
-Here is the result of Homework and everything else!
+Here is the result of my homework and project!